fluxcd/helm-operator/docs/get-started/using-kustomize.md

----
-title: Get started using Kustomize
+# Get started using Kustomize
-linkTitle: Using Kustomize
-weight: 40
----

 This guide walks you through setting up the Helm Operator using [Kustomize](https://kustomize.io).